-“Elasticity” is one of the events that make up Pellissippi State’s arts series, The Arts at Pellissippi State, an ongoing opportunity for the community to enjoy cultural activities ranging from music and theatre to international celebrations, lectures, and the fine arts.
+“Elasticity” is one of the events that make up Pellissippi State’s arts series, The Arts at Pellissippi State.
+The series brings to the community cultural activities ranging from music and theatre to international celebrations, lectures, and the fine arts.
 This year, the series commemorates Pellissippi State’s 40th anniversary.